Overview

 Introduction to Kubernetes

 Kubernetes, often referred to as K8s, is an open-source platform designed to automate deploying, scaling, and operating application containers.
-It was originally developed by Google and is now maintained by the Cloud Native Computing Foundation (CNCF).
-This section covers the essentials to get you up to speed with Kubernetes, its architecture, and its key features.
-Think of this as a one-pager or TLDR of Kubernetes.
+Originally developed by Google, it is now maintained by the Cloud Native Computing Foundation (CNCF).
+This section provides an essential overview of Kubernetes, its architecture, and key features to get you started.

 What is Kubernetes?

-Kubernetes is a container orchestrator, which means it manages the deployment and operation of containerized applications.
+Kubernetes is a powerful container orchestrator that manages the deployment and operation of containerized applications.
 Containers are lightweight, portable units that bundle an application and its dependencies, allowing them to run consistently across different environments.
 Kubernetes automates several tasks:

 • Deployment: Seamlessly deploys applications by creating and managing containers.